Reporting guidelines under development for clinical trials

 The objective of the proposed project is to develop a consensus-driven guideline to improve the reporting of trials conducted in existing data structures, including researcher-generated cohorts, registries, electronic health records, and administrative databases.
 This will be done as an extension of the Consolidated Standards of Reporting Trials (CONSORT) for trials conducted in existing data structures.

 - Contact: Linda Kwakkenbos, PhD (Kwakkenbosl@gmail.com) or Brett D. Thombs, PhD (Brett.email@example.com)

 Digital health education is an umbrella term encompassing a broad spectrum of educational interventions characterised by their technological contents, learning objectives/outcomes, measurement tools, learning approaches and delivery settings used for health.
 These interventions, although varying greatly in content and quality, are widely evaluated in randomised controlled trials (RCTs).

 This evidence-based and consensus-driven reporting guideline is being developed for randomised controlled trials (RCTs) of nutritional interventions.
-Although almost all of the elements in the CONSORT Statement apply equally to the reporting of RCTs of nutritional interventions, some elements need adaptation and additional specific issues must be discussed.
+Although almost all of the elements in the CONSORT Statement apply equally to the reporting of RCTs of nutritional interventions, some elements might need to be adapted, tailored or extended.

-The consolidated standards of reporting trials of nutritional interventions is an official extension to the CONSORT 2010 checklist and will provide examples of good reporting for each item, with explanations for each adaptation and additional item.
+The “Consolidated Standards Of Reporting Trials of NUTritional interventions” is an official CONSORT development aiming at consolidating existing – and potentially new – guidance for reporting such studies.
+It will provide examples of good reporting for each item in the final consolidated checklist, with explanations for each adaptation or additional item.